TristanJumeaux/blog/content/posts/mma-project.md

 # Ratcliff-Obershelp

-This first algorithm might be the most used.
+This first algorithm might be one of the most used in the Python world.
 Indeed, it is embedded by default in Python now.
 You can access it by using the difflib SequenceMatchers module.

 How does it work ?